Panel 1: Texts and Contexts (9:10 - 10:20 a.m.)

 Swatek will focus on the uses of vernacular songs in Jin Ping Mei.
 She will discuss Roy’s notes in relation to his choices as a translator when it comes to vernacular songs in different narrative contexts.
 The notes and Roy’s translations of song suites barely alluded to in the text helped to highlight the problems that undergraduate students might encounter when trying to make sense of this dimension of the novel.
 While many first readers choose to skip over the songs, for those who pause to read them and consider how they are used, there is much to be learned from Professor Roy’s translation, and especially from his notes.

-Sophie Volpp, “Unmarked Citation in Jin Ping Mei”
+Sophie Volpp, “Intertextuality and the Reading of Character in Jin Ping Mei”

 Panel 3: Time and Fate (1:15 - 3 p.m.)